Christian Legal Society v. Martinez

 Whether a public university may require a student club to comply with the university’s non-discrimination policy in order to receive official recognition and university funding.

 STATUS: Victory!
-The U.S. Supreme Court rules in favor of Hastings College of Law.
-The decision affirms a school's right to require student clubs seeking school recognition and funding to adhere to the school's non-discrimination policy, provided the requirement is applied to all student clubs equally.
+The U.S. Supreme Court ruled in favor of Hastings College of Law.
+The decision affirmed a school’s right to require student clubs seeking school recognition and funding to adhere to the school’s non-discrimination policy, provided the requirement is applied to all student clubs equally.